 If your symptoms are persistent, then you must be too.
-Early stage stomach cancer rarely causes symptoms, making early detection very difficult.
-Stomach cancer may or may not present with vague gastrointestinal symptoms, including indigestion, abdominal pain or discomfort, nausea, and vomiting, bloating, or the feeling of fullness when eating a meal (also called early satiety).
+Early-stage stomach cancer rarely causes symptoms, making early detection very difficult.
+Stomach cancer may or may not present with vague gastrointestinal symptoms, including indigestion, abdominal pain or discomfort, nausea, vomiting, bloating, or the feeling of fullness when eating a meal (also called early satiety).
 These symptoms can also be associated with other gastrointestinal illnesses, however, and should be discussed with a doctor who can perform tests to determine the cause of the symptoms.

 Signs and Symptoms of Stomach Cancer can include: